 In French, the word galette can mean anything from a cushion to a pancake passing via a cake, a biscuit, or even a type of plate.
 It's no surprise then, that there are no fewer than FIVE museums in Brittany documenting what is a galette and what is a pancake!

-Depending where you live - and your personal preference - a galette is either a thick pancake or a thin one made of buckwheat flour with a savoury filling.
-Fillings can be as inventive as you like, after all, this is 2020.
+Depending where you live - and your personal preference - a galette is either a thick pancake or a thin one made of buckwheat flour with a savoury filling, especially in Britanny.
+These fillings can be as inventive as you like, and differ depending on the region.

-Ham is always a welcome addition, but this recipe, using cheese, mushrooms and egg, is a classic.
+Ham is always a welcome addition to a classic Breton galette, but this recipe uses cheese, mushrooms and egg, a traditional recipe.

 For the galettes: